Rievil/book_recomender/README.md

 I’ve experimented with building knowledge graphs to visually represent relationships between books.
 This makes it easier to explore or navigate across book clusters.
 One use case I considered was for a friend who’s a writer, to help her analyze related works and genres visually.

 The graphs were generated using the `pyvis` package.
 I initially planned to integrate them into the app to show book cards and their position in a network of similar titles.

-## The Kaggle Dataset

-The app uses the "Book Recommendation Dataset" from Kaggle, which supports many different approaches to building recommender models.
-Some of these models are already explored in existing GitHub repositories or Kaggle kernels.

-This project provides a framework to test and evaluate those approaches and present the results through a user-friendly interface.
-The Flask server can be extended into a full web app or reduced to a minimal backend controlled entirely via API calls.
+But I had to left this part.
+Only remaining part is html page `book_graph_clusters.html`.